-- A wide range of high-quality creative resources including: - Delivery Guides - Transition Guides - Topic Exploration Packs - Lesson Elements - ...and much more. - Access to Subject Advisors to support you through the transition and throughout the lifetime of the specifications. - CPD/Training for teachers including events to introduce the qualifications and prepare you for first teaching. - Active Results our free results analysis service to help you review the performance of individual learners or whole schools. - ExamBuilder our new free online past papers service that enables you to build your own test papers from past OCR exam questions can be found at www.ocr.org.uk/exambuilder
+- A wide range of high-qces including:

+- Delivery Guides

+- Transition Guides

+- Topic Exploration Packs

+- Lesson Elements

+- ${\circ}$ ...and much more.

+- Access to Subject Advisors to support you through the transition and throughout the lifetime of the specification.

+- CPD/Training for teachers including events to introduce the qualifications and prepare you for first teaching.

+- Active Results our free results analysis service to help you review the performance of individual learners or whole schools.

+- ExamBuilder our new, free online past papers service that enables you to build your own test papers from past OCR exam questions can be found at www.ocr.org.uk/exambuilder/.

-All A level qualifications offered by OCR are accredited by Ofqual, the Regulator for qualifications offered in England.
-The accreditation number for OCR A Level in Further Mathematics B (MEI) is QN603/1364/X.
+All AS Level qualifications offered by OCR are accredited by Ofqual, the Regulator for qualifications offered in England.
+The accreditation number for OCR AS Level in Further Mathematics B (MEI) is QN603/1390/0.

 1b.
-Why choose an OCR A Level in Further Mathematics B (MEI)
+Why choose an OCR AS Level in Further Mathematics B (MEI)?

-OCR A Level in Further Mathematics B (MEI) has been developed by Mathematics in Education and Industry (MEI) and is assessed by OCR.
-This is a wellestablished partnership which provides a firm foundation for curriculum and qualification development.
+OCR AS Level in Further Mathematics B (MEI) has been developed by Mathematics in Education and Industry (MEI) and is assessed by OCR.
+This is a well-established partnership which provides a firm foundation for curriculum and qualification development.